pubkey/rxdb/docs/RxCollection.md

 ```

 ### upsert()
-Inserts if documents does not exsits.
-Overwrites if document exists.
+Insert's the document if it does not exist within the collection, else it will overwrite it.
 Returns the new or overwritten RxDocument.
 ```js
 const doc = await myCollection.upsert({
   name: 'foo',